Palestine–Soviet Union relations: History

+British Mandate period

 The Communist Party of Palestine was founded in 1919, and was admitted to the Third Communist International (Comitern) soon after.
-It was strongly advised to “support the national freedom of the Arab population against the British-Zionist occupation.”
+It was strongly advised to "support the national freedom of the Arab population against the British-Zionist occupation."
 The party, however, was split between Arab and Jewish factions, and had little to no political influence.
 The Soviet Union provided no assistance to the party.

 Following the Second World War, the Soviet Union continued its support of national liberation movements, including those in the Middle East.
-Both the Soviet Union and communist parties in the Middle East were against a partition of Palestine, instead wanting a unified Arab-Jewish state.
-This attitude was reversed in 1947 when the Soviet Union decided to recognize the Jewish right to their own state, and voted in favor of a partition of the land.
-The creation of an Arab-Palestinian state was continued to be called for until autumn 1949, in a "strange alliance" with the Vatican.
-Joseph Stalin, leader of the Soviet Union at the time, was in favor of establishing an independent Jewish state in the region.
+Both the Soviet Union and communist parties in the Middle East were against a partition of Palestine, instead advocating for a unified Arab-Jewish state.

+This attitude was temporarily reversed in 1947 as a result of the Second World War's traumatic impact on the integrity and autonomy of the international Jewish population, particularly in the USSR and Europe.
+Zionism grew in popularity alongside the rapid increase of Jewish political and representative influence in Europe.
+Aware of the political consequences of opposing such sentiments, the Soviet Union opted to support the creation of a Jewish state and voted in favor of the United Nations Partition Plan for Palestine.
+This decision was received poorly by international socialist circles and Arab populations in the region.
+Seeking to balance environmental political sentiments with the USSR's own ideological direction, the USSR also called for the creation of an Arab-Palestinian state and, in a "strange alliance" with the Vatican, the internationalization of Jerusalem.
+Joseph Stalin, leader of the Soviet Union at the time, personally expressed his support for establishing an independent Jewish state in the region only if its motive was to create a unified, anti-imperialist state that opposed colonialism, particularly from the west.